MickL/JS-Image-Resizer/README.md

 Alot of code is proudly copied from StackOverflow and other sources. `@see` the comments within source code for resources.

 ##Lincense
-ImageResizer is released under the [MIT License](https://ben.mit-license.org/)
+JS-ImageResizer is released under the [MIT License](https://ben.mit-license.org/)